digibib/mycel/README.md

 Note: when I got the system stable and running, I plan to rewrite the client in a compiled language like C or Go.
 At our Library most clients are thin clients with Linux images loaded in RAM at start up, and we therefore want the images to be as small and efficient as possible.

 ## Potential feature enhancements
+* Allow booking of clients
+* Manage users printer quota
 * Realtime chat.
 If the library has a staffed helpdesk, then users in need of technical help can initiate a chat-session with the staff.
-* Allow booking of clients

 ## Remaining TODOs